FRRouting/frr/doc/user/bgp.rst

 Displaying BGP Information
 ==========================

+The following four commands display the IPv6 and IPv4 routing tables, depending on whether or not the ``ip`` keyword is used.
+Actually, :clicmd:`show ip bgp` command was used on older `Quagga` routing daemon project, while :clicmd:`show bgp` command is the new format.
+The choice has been done to keep old format with IPv4 routing table, while new format displays IPv6 routing table.

 .. index:: show ip bgp
 .. clicmd:: show ip bgp

 .. index:: show ip bgp A.B.C.D
 .. clicmd:: show ip bgp A.B.C.D

+.. index:: show bgp
+.. clicmd:: show bgp

-.. index:: show ip bgp X:X::X:X
+.. index:: show bgp X:X::X:X
-.. clicmd:: show ip bgp X:X::X:X
+.. clicmd:: show bgp X:X::X:X

    These commands display BGP routes.
-When no route is specified, the default is to display all IPv4 BGP routes.
+When no route is specified, the default is to display all BGP routes.

    ::